jacobymon/M-3/README.md

   ```
   python startup/startup.py
   ```
+- You may be prompted by the terminal to quickly play and unpause your Spotify desktop app if the program detects that a spotify instance hasn't been runninging in a few minutes,
 - Only the first time you run startup.py:
     - It will install dependent packages, so it may take a few minutes.
     - You will be prompted to enter Client ID, Client secret, and Redirect URI to authorize your account and create an access token.
 After you enter those 3 credentials, you will be directed into your spotify account to authorize the app to play songs.
 After you accept the authorization, you will be directed to your Redirect URI, and the URL will have the authorization cookie appended to it.
 Copy the entire URL and paste it as prompted.